THE HOME OF WATCH CULTURE

 Rolex Explorer 40

 To many, the Rolex Explorer is the ultimate one-watch collection.
-From the vintage examples of the 1950s, up to the modern sports watches of today, the Explorer can truly go anywhere and do anything.
-Originally however, it was launched with high-altitude adventure in mind.
+From the vintage examples of the ’50s up to the modern sports watches of today, the Explorer can truly go anywhere and do anything.
+Originally, however, it was launched with high-altitude adventure in mind.
 Although the story of Tenzing Norgay and Sir Edmund Hillary actually wearing a Rolex as they became the first men to summit Mount Everest in 1953 is still up for debate, Rolex’s sponsorship of their success was used to promote the first Explorer watches in that same year.
-The water-resistant oyster case and simplistic 3-6-9 dial layout has made it an incredibly popular watch for those who wish to capture the older essence of Rolex’s brand.
-Price: US$7,700
+The water-resistant Oyster case and simplistic 3-6-9 dial layout have made it an incredibly popular watch for those who wish to capture the older essence of Rolex’s brand.
+Price: US$8,350

 Time+Tide Timeless Pick: a vintage Smiths Everest